postgrespro/mamonsu/README.md

 6. Create a new host for the same system and link the new template to it.
 7. Restart mamonsu.
 It will collect data for the new host.
 The old host will no longer be used, but the data collected will be available.

-The difficulty is that Zabbix cannot massively rename nodes.
+The difficulty is that Zabbix cannot massively rename hosts.
 We offer the following recommendations:
 1. If you have access to the Zabbix database:
 Mass rename hosts via SQL: